erSubhashThapa/100daysofcode/r2-log.md

   ## Using DevTools on Node

-  When it came to actualy using the dev tools it was really confusing.
-As soon as I got a bug my sources disapeared.
-So thi is still confusing me.
+  When it came to actualy using the DevTools it was really confusing.
+As soon as I got a bug my sources disappeared.
+So this is still confusing me.

   ## Practicing EventsEmitter

-  I used events emiiter successful on my node module after a while of running into an error.
+  I used EventsEmitter successfully on my node module after a while of running into an error.
 The reason?
 I forgot to return the emitter instance in my function!

-  Using the events emmiter helped me understand what might be going on in the background when you use regular events.
+  Using the EventsEmmiter helped me understand what might be going on in the background when you use regular events.

 ## Day 37, R2
 ### 5/17/19